scroll down

 Metal Nameplates

+Metal nameplates, mainly made of aluminum, are popular for trademark nameplates due to their versatility.
 The processing techniques for metal nameplates are diverse, including printing, electrolysis, hot stamping, engraving, 3D effects, and more.
 These techniques endow nameplates with a multi-dimensional aesthetic, simultaneously enhancing their recognition and establishing a unique style.
-Metal nameplates are widely used in industries such as machinery, information technology, and consumer electronics, making them the preferred material for trademark nameplate design.
+Commonly used in industries such as machinery, IT, and consumer electronics, metal nameplates are a preferred choice for nameplate design.

 Diamond-Polished Nameplates